 - Häagen–Dazs Five: Lemon: I absolutely love lemon flavored ice cream, but it’s not always easy to find in stores.
 At one point, Häagen-Dazs had a series out that was simply called, ‘Five.’
 Each flavor in the series contained only five ingredients.
 The lemon was so pure tasting, with just the right blend of sweet and tart, that I bought it like it would be discontinued at any time.
 Unfortunately for me, “any time” came much too soon.

 - Trader Joe’s Banana-Nut Clusters Cereal: Those of you who are fortunate enough to have a Trader Joe’s in your neck of the woods probably have your own favorite T.J.’s favorites.
 For a couple years, mine was their Banana-Nut Clusters cereal.
-They’ve kept all of the other clusters cereal flavors that I am familiar with, but this one fell by the waste-side at some point, leaving me to find a new breakfast routine.
+They’ve kept all of the other clusters cereal flavors that I am familiar with, but this one fell by the wayside at some point, leaving me to find a new breakfast routine.

 - Goobers in the White Box: I know Goobers are still very much available at supermarkets and movie theaters.
 But I swear they went downhill when Nestle bought out the company that used to make them and changed the packaging.
 I’m sure some of you remember when they were sold in little boxes that looked like this.